chrisjsewell/ipypublish/docs/source/custom_export_config.rst

 The ``outline`` key defines the path to an outline template, such as in :ref:`outline_schema`.

+.. versionchanged:: 0.8.0

+    The outline file is now a jinja template, instead of a JSON file

 This template file can be a full jinja template file, extending an existing nbconvert template, but may optionally contain 'placeholders' (of the form ``@ipubreplace{below}{key_name}``)